vmunagal/Transformerfromscracthformachinetranslation/README.md

 # Transformer from scracthformachinetranslation

+You can find the complete torch code for transformers from scratch.

 Model output:
 Input to transformer : Multi model transportation system was started in Hyderabad in 2003.